Thandeka (minister)

 Thandeka is a Unitarian Universalist minister, an American liberal theologian, and the creator of a contemporary affect theology.

 Thandeka's affect theology grounds religious knowing in human feeling, combining concepts from nineteenth-century theologian Friedrich Schleiermacher with insights from affective neuroscience.
-Thandeka is the founder and CEO of Love Beyond Belief, a non-profit organization which works to bring about spiritual vitality and renewal in religious organizations and spiritual but not religious organizations through small group “Universal Connections” workshops, consultations, and programs.
+Thandeka is the founder and CEO of Love Beyond Belief, a non-profit organization.

 Biography

 Thandeka was born Sue Booker to Emma (Barbour) Booker, an artist and teacher, and Merrel D. Booker, a Baptist minister and seminary professor who had studied with Reinhold Niebuhr and Paul Tillich at Union Theological School in New York City.
 She was drawn to the Unitarian church in the 1960s, and was ordained as a Unitarian Universalist minister in 2001.
 She received her name from Archbishop Desmond Tutu in 1984; it means "beloved" or "one who is loved by God" in Xhosa.

-She studied journalism at the University of Illinois at Urbana-Champaign and Columbia University’s Graduate School of Journalism, and went on to earn an M.A. in history of religions at UCLA.
-She earned a Ph.D. from Claremont Graduate University in 1988, where she studied with John Cobb and Jack C. Verheyden.
+She studied journalism at the University of Illinois Urbana-Champaign and Columbia University's Graduate School of Journalism, and went on to earn an M.A. in history of religions at University of California, Los Angeles.
+She earned a Ph.D. from Claremont Graduate University in 1988, where she studied with John B. Cobb and Jack C. Verheyden.

 Career

-Thandeka is a former television producer and an Emmy award winner.
-She has taught at San Francisco State University, Williams College, Meadville Lombard Theological School, Harvard Divinity School, Lancaster Seminary, and Brandeis University.
+Thandeka has taught at San Francisco State University, Williams College, Meadville Lombard Theological School, Harvard Divinity School, Lancaster Seminary, and Brandeis University.

 Theology

 Thandeka's theological work considers the role of feeling or emotion in human religious and spiritual experiences.
 Her book The Embodied Self is based on a close reading of Schleiermacher's Dialektik, focusing on his idea that feeling is primary in human experience, and exploring how feeling enables people to connect mind and body, or thinking and organic being.
-Thandeka has gone on to consider the religious significance of neuroscientific understandings of emotions, especially those of Jaak Panksepp.
+Her work considers the religious significance of neuroscientific understandings of emotions, such as those of Jaak Panksepp.
 Thandeka's affect theology centers affective consciousness, as opposed to belief, in religious experience.